Book Reviews

 able to teach others in most practical ways.
 Along with

-that, the photos are beautiful and give a glimpse into
+photos are beautiful and give a glimpse into

 the intermost workings of nature that a reader has